 When you look at a person close to you and there is a truck in the background, the distance is judged by relative size.
 The person is taller than the truck, so the truck must be quite a bit further away.
 As the truck comes closer, its relative size to the person standing there increases, and when it is next to him, the truck is much larger than the person.

-This is how we measure distances with the eye, and the 43mm format produces images that are similar to this way of judging sizes and distances.
+This is how we measure distances with the eye (and predict speed of movement), and the 43mm format produces images that are similar to this way of judging sizes and distances.

 If you take a photo with a wide-angle lens, the truck is very small, potentially very far away from the person.
 If you put on a telephoto lens, the background is pulled toward you, and the truck appears closer than it is.